llvilanova/trun/README.md

   or until 300 seconds have passed (and then assumes the experiment results do not converge).
 Can be changed through `trun::parameters::run_size_min_significance` and `trun::parameters::experiment_timeout`.

+## Advanced usage

+You can time more complex experiments by passing the object trun::mod_clock to trun::run().
+In this case, it is up to your function to calculate the execution time of an experment batch.

+This can be handy when timing external programs, kernel functions, etc.